-- A. SOCIAL SECURITY NUMBERS.
-If an individual's social security number must be included in a document, only the last four digits of that number should be used. - B. NAMES OF MINOR CHILDREN.
-If the involvement of a minor child must be mentioned, only the initials of that child should be used.
+A. SOCIAL SECURITY NUMBERS.
+If an individual's social security number must be included in a document, only the last four digits of the number should be used.

 1WebPACER is a website that allows public access to filings in the Court's electronic case filing system (called Case Management/Electronic Case Files, or CM/ECF).